BinaryMuse/fluxxor/site/contents/documentation/stores.md

 `spec` may contain any properties; functions will be automatically bound to the store instance and attached to it, and other properties will simply be attached to it.
 The following properties of `spec` behave specially:

 * `actions` - An object map of action types to method names.
 Actions dispatched to the store with the given type will automatically be handled by the method with the corresponding name.
-Dynamic action types can be bound with the `bindActions` method.
+Dynamic action types can be bound with the `bindActions` method. (`bindActions` is the recommended approach, since you can refer to constants defined elsewhere, which helps catch errors earlier and better supports minification.)

 * `initialize(options)` - A function that will be called right after a store is instantiated. `options` is an optional object passed from the constructor.

 Example: